MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This client is replacing the Azure Information Protection client (classic).
 To compare features and functionality with the classic client, see [Compare the clients](use-client.md#compare-the-clients).

+## Version 2.2.21

+**Released**: 09/02/2019

+**Fixes:**

+- When you use the advanced setting [OutlookDefaultLabel](clientv2-admin-guide-customizations.md#set-a-different-default-label-for-outlook ) to set a different default label for Outlook, and the label you specify isn't a sublabel, the label is correctly applied.

 ## Version 2.2.19.0

 **Released**: 08/06/2019

+Supported through xxxx

 **Fixes:**